TOPLLab/WARDuino/README.md

 arduino-cli lib install "Adafruit NeoPixel" # for some primitives
 ```

-To build for Arduino with WIFI support you need to also install the following third-party libraries.
+To build for Arduino with Wi-Fi support you need to also install the following third-party libraries.
-(You might need to set `enable_unsafe_install` to `true` in your arduino config)
+(You might need to set `enable_unsafe_install` to `true` in your Arduino config)

 ```bash
 arduino-cli lib install FreeRTOS arduino-cli lib install --git-url https://github.com/me-no-dev/AsyncTCP.git
 ```

-If you haven't done so already, clone (or symlink) this repository to `~/Arduino/libraries` to make WARDuino availible to Arduino.
+If you haven't done so already, clone (or symlink) this repository to `~/Arduino/libraries` to make WARDuino available to Arduino.

 After this initial installation steps you can start using WARDuino with the Arduino toolchain.